 Another time in life where it’s common for women to lose hair is during and after pregnancy.
 Fluctuating estrogen levels can cause a dominance of androgenetic (male-like) hormones that prompt excess hair shedding and some noticeable thinning.
 In some women, estrogen-based contraceptives (i.e., pills, rings, patches) can have a similar effect.
 Once hormone levels normalize, hair typically returns to its regular fullness with additional treatment.

 4. Can you prevent hair loss?

 Hair loss as a result of hormonal, nutritional, or environmental circumstances can usually be reversed and therefore prevented.
 For example, you can take care to eat a healthy diet, avoid tight ponytails and high-heat styling instruments, and adopt healthy stress management habits.

 Hereditary hair loss cannot be prevented.
 While a healthy lifestyle is always a good idea and may help to slow the onset of male or female pattern baldness, eventually your genes will get their way.
-Hair restoration treatments, such as hair transplants, PRP injections and medications can help restore fullness in such cases.
+Hair restoration treatments, such as hair transplants and medications can help restore fullness in such cases.

 5. How can you treat hair loss?

 How to best treat hair loss depends on its cause.
 Reducing stress and improving nutrition can resolve hair loss associated with stress and diet, respectively.
 Topical medications, such as minoxidil (e.g., Rogaine), can be effective to a degree, but must be taken indefinitely to maintain any hair growth they achieve.
 Also, no medication can restore hair to its previous fullness.